 And then there is that other Woolford painting, “Fall of the Grand Recollet”, which presents the French River and Recollet Falls from below.
 It too shows that some artistic license has been taken!

 We followed the 1.5 km. trail and the blue markers back to the visitor center but before we headed to the car we walked behind the visitors’ center.
-The view of the center from there perhaps explains what people are getting at when they praise the structure for its architectural style because from the unimpressive front it looks like a shoebox.
+The view of the center from there perhaps explains what people are getting at when they praise the structure for its architectural style because from the unimpressive front it looks like a rather ordinary shoebox.
 The all-glass back allows fine views of the nearby woods and the French River and the bridges crossing it.
 We were heading to one of those bridges – billed as a Snowmobile Bridge!

 The bridge may have cost as much as the Visitors’ Center to build!
 I sure hope the snowmobilers get enough snow each year – and enough donations – to make the thing worthwhile.
 Sure enough, when I checked Youtube there was an iPhone upload of someone who had taken the sign as a prompt and jumped off the bridge into the river!

 We looked north to the Highway 69 bridge from the snowmobile bridge.
 And then it was time to hit the road!
 We left around noon.
 By 3:20 p.m. we were negotiating the express lanes of the 401 and then zipping down the Don Valley Expressway at the end of a fantastic one-week paddle.

 The French River delta and the islands offshore make for a great place to go paddling during the off-season when there are few people in the Park.
 And to think it is only a 3 1/2 hour drive from T.O. to Hartley Bay!
-We will be going back!
+It’s a ride we’ll being doing again!